Handwritten Notes & Analytics for Marketers

 The customer journey represents the path of your audience members as they learn about your brand and begin to engage with your product.
 A large part of analytics is mapping each part of the customer journey and understanding which factors are the most influential on customer decisions.

 A touchpoint is a trackable moment in the customer journey.
-Common touchpoints include viewing an ad, visiting your website, or clicking on an internal link.
+Common touchpoints include viewing an ad, visiting your website, clicking on an internal link, or using a QR code on handwritten notes.
 Touchpoints can be either physical or digital – the important thing is whether they can be tracked.

 A customer journey map is a theoretical model of an average customer’s path.
 Marketers use analytics data and audience understanding to write down the steps they think a customer might take.
 Creating a customer journey map will let you identify the points at which you can engage with the customer and positively influence their decision-making process.